haupt-pascal/ipswamp-honeypot/docs/debugging-guide.md

-# IPSwamp Honeypot - Debugging and Development Guide
+# IPSwamp Honeypot - Comprehensive Debugging and Development Guide

 This document provides comprehensive instructions for debugging, developing, and extending the IPSwamp Honeypot system.